These quick pickled ramps are so easy to keep the special flavour of wild leeks all year round.

 A quick pickle with last in the fridge a few weeks to a couple months.
 You must make sure you put a clean utensil into the jar each time or you’ll spoil the ramps.

 Water bathed canned pickled will last a year in a cool, dark area.
+They are fantastic in this snow crab cakes recipe.

 Where to Buy Pickled Ramps?